BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

-People get really hung up on the happy cripple thing, and how courageous and brave I am.
+People get really hung up on the happy cripple thing and how courageous and brave I am.
 It takes a while to get to the art.
-When people are interviewing me, I tell people that my accident was an accident; what I do now is a choice.
-If you find it inspirational, fine, but let’s talk about the art form.
-Those of us who toil in this genre, we don’t look at what we’re doing as brave and courageous in the general sense of the word.
-I think that some of the topics I have covered are brave and courageous.
+In interviews, I tell people that my accident was an accident; what I do now is a choice.
+If you find it inspirational, fine, but let’s talk about the art.
+Those of us who toil in this genre, we don’t look at what we’re doing as brave and courageous.
+I think some of the topics I have covered are brave and courageous.
 I’m a risk-taker that way.
-But there are always going to be those who are amazed that I breathe, dress and feed myself.
+But there are always going to be those who are amazed I breathe, dress, and feed myself.

-That’s just the thing – there’s no accounting for taste.
-You can’t tell someone how to feel about your work.
-There’s still many mainstream dance folks who do not think that what I do is dance.
+As far as press, there are still many mainstream dance folks who do not think what I do is dance.
 I don’t care.
-If someone’s outlook is so narrow that they can’t get past the fact that different bodies move differently, then that’s their problem.
-You can’t make someone like your work.
+If someone’s outlook is so narrow they can’t get past the fact that different bodies move differently, that’s their problem.

-I’m very passionate about training.
-Like I said at the beginning of this conversation: I didn’t realize that it was radical when I went back to class.
-They had to let me in, because the ADA said so.
-Twenty-five years ago, I thought that by now there would be 25 of me, but there aren’t, and that makes me sad.
+I didn’t realize it was radical when I went back to class.
+They had to let me in because the ADA said so.
+Twenty-five years ago, I thought by now there would be 25 of me, but there aren’t, and that makes me sad.
 It’s not that my way is the only way.
 My way is a way that has worked very successfully for me and my students.

-There’s a whole philosophy, particularly on the West Coast, that if you do contact improvisation, you don’t need technique.
-I disagree with that.
+There’s a whole philosophy, particularly on the West Coast that, if you do contact improvisation, you don’t need technique.
+I disagree.
 When Prince Siegfried lifts Odile in Swan Lake, that’s weight sharing and counterbalance.
-If it wasn’t, she would fall flat on her face.
 I use a lot of contact improvisation in the rehearsal process but, after a while, it no longer becomes improvisation.
 We keep some things and throw out other things.

-I make the choreography, I teach it, and it looks different on each body.
+My choreography looks different on every body.
 I like that.
-It makes the process very dynamic, but can also make it slow.
+It makes the process very dynamic but can also make it slow.
 Disability is not tube socks; it’s not one size fits all.
 I happen to have a spinal cord injury.
 Even with spinal cord injuries, each one is different.
 I have several dancers with cerebral palsy, and each is different.
 I’m interested in those differences.